wp-plugins/calculated-fields-form/README.txt

 A: Use the "Page Break" field on the form builder to indicate the new pages on the form.

+= Q: How to display the selected values in the slider control? =

+A: The values selected in the slider control are displayed in the caption attribute of the field.
+In the caption attribute should be entered a text with the format {0}, that will be replaced by the selected value.

+Pay attention, the slider can be configured for selecting a range of values, with left and right edges, in this case the special text {0} should be inserted twice in the caption attribute, to display both values selected in the range.
+For example, if the slider control is used for selecting a range of prices, enter a text in the caption with the format: ${0} - ${0}

 = Q: How to display a summary of entered data in the form? =

 A: Insert a summary control and select the fields to be displayed on summary.